Shingles

 Skin infection

-Sometimes the rash becomes infected with germs (bacteria).
-The surrounding skin then becomes red, hot and tender.
-If this occurs you may need a course of medicines called antibiotics.
+Occasionally the rash becomes infected with bacteria.
+The surrounding skin then becomes red, hot and tender (although this can happen in severe shingles without a skin infection).
+If a secondary bacterial skin infection occurs this would be treated with a course of antibiotics.

 Eye problems